searchisko/searchisko/configuration/data/query/suggest_tags_prefix.md

 The reason for this is that matching documents can have several tags and we need to filter out those that do not share valid prefix.

-It should be noted that currently this query can suffer from input values that break regex pattern.
-For example `query=*` will cause Exception to be fired (see #219).
-Additionally, the `query` value should be **ALWAYS** lowercased because it is matched against analyzed content.
+It should be noted that the `query` value should be **ALWAYS** lowercased because it is matched against analyzed content.